 You can read a description of West London Free School and our other secondary schools in our overall WLTSA Secondary School Summary Descriptions.
 Our Map of WLTSA Schools may also be helpful.

 Please be aware that we have other WLTSA secondary courses at other schools including an unsalaried Modern Languages (French & Spanish) course 2XW5 at several other schools that comes with access to an extremely high bursary making it broadly on a par financially, with this salaried course.

 You can make three choices overall when you apply.

 You don’t have to restrict yourself to one school within a course, but each school would count as one application and you get three choices overall in Round 1.
 Please also be aware that we have so many partner schools that we have been forced to split artificially on UCAS into three provider names.
 See How to apply & how to choose more than one school on a course.

 You can always ring us up to ask how many applications (if any) are being considered by different schools at the point that you are about to apply.
 We also keep our website up to date so that you can see which schools have already shortlisted and are interviewing.

 We commonly interview individually whenever a good application is received.

-The successful candidate in any maintained school would be paid a salary by the employing host school in line with the ‘Non-Qualified Teacher Pay Range 2019-20’, normally at the Point 1 level.
-This government pay range is expected to be published in Aug/Sept.
-2019.
+The successful candidate in any maintained school will be paid a salary by the employing host school in line with the ‘Non-Qualified Teacher Pay Range 2020-21’, normally at the Point 1 level.
+This government pay range is expected to be published in Sept.
+2020.

-As a guide, Point 1 on the Unqualified Teacher Pay Range in 2018-19 is:
+As a guide, Point 1 on the Unqualified Teacher Pay Range last academic year (2018-19) was:

 - £21,641 (for a school in Inner London)